 Applications are now being accepted for the Halcomb Fellowship in Medicine and Engineering.
 The fellowship consists of an annual stipend of $30,000 with the option of renewal for a second year based on research progress.

-Applicants must be current students in either the College of Medicine or the College of Engineering and shall have active mentor(s) in one of the following colleges: College of Medicine, College of Dentistry, College of Pharmacy or College of Health Sciences.
+Applicants must be a current student in either the College of Engineering and shall have active mentor(s) in one of the following colleges: College of Medicine, College of Dentistry, College of Pharmacy or College of Health Sciences.
 Applicants should also have a record of intellectual and academic achievement and leadership ability.

 A complete application will contain the following components in the specified order.